ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/engineering-efforts/sorting-algorithms.md

 ## Expected Output

-This project invites you to implement a Python program, called `listsorting`, that features different ways to compute all of the numbers in the Fibonacci sequence up to a specified maximum number.
+This project invites you to implement a Python program, called `listsorting` that performs a doubling experiment to evaluate the performance of several different sorting algorithms.
 After you finish a correct implementation of all the program's features, running it with the command `poetry run listsorting --starting-size 100 --number-doubles 5 --approach insertion`, causes it to produce output like the following.
 With that said, please remember that when you run the `listsorting` program your computer it will likely produce different performance results!
 Importantly, this output shows that the `listsorting` program ran the insertion sort algorithm, denoted `insertion`, for a total of `5` rounds in a doubling experiment that created input sizes that ranged from `100` to `1600`.
 When `listsorting` runs the experiment, it uses the [timeit](https://docs.python.org/3/library/timeit.html) package to measure the `min`, `max`, and `avg` execution time of the algorithm.

 ```
 ✨ Conducting an experiment to measure the performance of list sorting!